Institutional and General Policies

 - College use of email—Email is a mechanism for official communication within Bunker Hill Community College.
 The College has the right to expect that such communication will be received and read in a timely manner.
 Official email communications are intended only to meet the academic and administrative needs of the College.

 - Assignment and provisioning of student email—Official College email accounts are available for all enrolled students.
 The addresses are all of the form [Name]@bhcc.edu.
-The account website (webmail. bhcc.edu) has been designed for this purpose.
-The student user ID and password for accessing email are the same as that for accessing WebAdvisor.
+The account website (outlook.com/owa/bhccbos.onmicrosoft.com) has been designed for this purpose.
+The student user ID and password for accessing email are the same as that for accessing BHCCselfservice.

-- Expectations—student use of email—Students are expected to check their email on a frequent and consistent basis.
+- Expectations for student use of email—Students are expected to check their email on a frequent and consistent basis.
 Students should recognize that some communications from the College may be time-sensitive.
-Some unacceptable excuses for missing College communications by email could include: “I didn’t check my email,” “I had an error in forwarding email” or email was not sent due to a “Mailbox Full alert.”
+Some unacceptable excuses for missing College communications by email include: “I didn’t check my email” and “I had an error in forwarding email.”

-- Authentication for confidential information—It is a violation of College policies for any email user to impersonate a faculty/staff member or another student.
-To mitigate risk, some confidential information may be made available only through WebAdvisor, which is password-protected.
-When students receive email correspondence directing them to WebAdvisor, they can access the confidential information only by supplying their user ID and a password.
+- Authentication for confidential information—It is a violation of College policies for any email user to impersonate a faculty or staff member or another student.
+To mitigate risk, some confidential information may be made available only through BHCCselfservice, which is password-protected.
+When students receive email correspondence directing them to BHCCselfservice, they can access the confidential information only by supplying their user ID and a password.
 The confidential information will not be available in the body of the email message.

 - Privacy—Users should exercise extreme caution with email to communicate confidential or sensitive information, and should not assume that email is private and confidential.
 It is especially important that users are careful to send messages only to the intended recipient(s).
 Users should use caution when replying in email correspondence.

 As a student at Bunker Hill Community College you will need to adhere to the Student Security Policy.
-This policy’s intent is to protect your Personally Identifiable Information (PII), protect the PII of other students and to protect the College’s computer and network resources.
-The policy is provided below:
+This policy’s intent is to protect your Personally Identifiable Information (PII), the PII of other students, and the College’s computer and network resources.
+The policy is provided below.

 - Access to the BHCC computer system is authorized for the sole purpose of performance of academic related activities.